vespertilian/dgraph-js-extras/README.md

 #### DGraph JS Extras

-A library of helper functions to accompany the dgraph-js library.
+A library of helper functions to accompany the dgraph-js library. **Currently in an ALPHA state could break at any point**

 Functions with the postfix "now" indicate they are transactions or operations and can be awaited.